DevOpsVisions/common-workspace-hub/docs/standards-and-practices/standards-and-conventions.md

 A well-structured naming convention for Azure resources is crucial for quickly identifying the resource type, associated workload, environment, Azure region, and instance.
 Our naming convention follows these key elements:

-## Azure Cloud

-A well-structured naming convention for Azure resources is crucial for quickly identifying the resource type, associated workload, environment, Azure region, and instance.
-Our naming convention follows these key elements:

 ### Example:

 - **Resource Type:** `vm`, `st`, `appsvc`, `sql`, `nsg`, `kv`, `rg`, `pip`, `aks`, `lb`